 paste, parsley, and green onions.

-Grape leaves with a savory mixture of rice, herbs, and spices, and included minced lamb.
+Grape leaves rolled with a savory mixture of rice, herbs, spices, and minced lamb.

 Small pasta ravioli covered in yogurt and paprika.
 This dish consists of tiny dumplings